-- 3.5.4 In 2015/16, the Council took up £45.745m of new borrowing at an overall average interest rate of 2.603%.
-These interest rate levels are very low and unprecedented, representing real savings in the Authority's cost of borrowing.
-Of the £45.745m borrowed, £25.745m was taken up as a maturity loan from the European Investment Bank (EIB) to fund Education schemes within the Capital Programme.
-This loan is for 15 years at 2.292%% the comparable Public Works Loan Board (PWLB) interest rate on the day that this loan was agreed was 3.17%.
-The loan taken from the EIB is the first drawn down under the loan facility of £102m negotiated between the Council and the EIB in July 2015.
-This facility will offer cheaper alternative sources of long term funding generating substantial savings of interest payable on the Authority's overall debt in the future. - 3.5.5 In 2012, the Government introduced a 20 basis points discount on loans from the PWLB for those authorities providing improved information and transparency on their locally determined long-term borrowing and associated capital spending plans.
+3.5.4 In 2016/2017, the Council took up £39m of new long term borrowing at historically low interest rate levels, representing real savings in the Authority's cost of borrowing.
+The limits set allow for £79m additional debt, however, to manage costs, internal cash balances have been used instead of borrowing more.
+Of the £39m borrowed, £19m was taken up as two maturity loans from the European Investment Bank (EIB) to fund Education schemes within the Capital Programme.
+These loans were £10m for 15 years at 1.759% and £9m for 13 years at 1.378%.
+Interest rates secured were lower than the comparable Public Works Loan Board (PWLB) interest rate on the days these were agreed.
+The loans taken from the EIB now total £44.745m of the loan facility of £102m negotiated between the Council and the EIB in July 2015.
+This facility will offer cheaper alternative sources of long term funding generating substantial savings of interest payable on the Authority's overall debt in the future.

+- 3.5.5 In 2012, the Government introduced a 20 basis points discount on loans from the PWLB for those authorities providing improved information and transparency on their locally determined long-term borrowing and associated capital spending plans.
 This special rate was termed the 'certainty rate'.
 The Council applied to HM Treasury to be eligible for this rate to finance its prudential borrowing and also to refinance maturing long term debt over the next three financial years.
-The application was successful and the Authority took up two new £10m maturity loans from the PWLB at this lower rate in March 2016; the first over 18 years at 2.98% and the second over 19 years at 3.03%.
-The 'certainty rate' facility remains in place for future borrowing. - 3.5.6 The Council's treasury strategy for 2015/16 was approved by Full Council on 23 February 2015 (Item 6 Minute C20150223).
+The application was successful and the Authority took up a new £20m maturity loan from the PWLB at this lower rate in June 2016.
+The loan was over 46 years at a rate of 2.49%.
+The 'certainty rate' facility remains in place for future borrowing. - 3.5.6 The Council's treasury strategy for 2016/17 was approved by Full Council on 29 February 2016 (Minute A19/16 refers).
 Within the report were detailed the different borrowing strategies available, of which temporary borrowing and borrowing from other local authorities were options.
-Borrowing undertaken for up to 364 days is termed temporary borrowing and this form of borrowing is also being offered by other local authorities, currently at 0.50%.
+Borrowing undertaken for up to 364 days is termed temporary borrowing and this form of borrowing is also being offered by other local authorities at rates between 0.16% for one month to 0.45% for 364 days.
 Temporary borrowing can be used for cash flow purposes pending a more advantageous time to borrow long term.
-To maximise savings on the interest payable on the Council's external debt, the Treasury Section has in 2015/16 utilised a combination of temporary borrowing, PWLB borrowing for longer periods and the loan facilities provided by the EIB as detailed in 3.5.4 as well as internal cash balances whenever possible.

-3.5.7 The interest rate payable on the Council's long term fixed rate debt has remained consistently below the average of all non-debt free London Boroughs.
+To maximise savings on the interest payable on the Council's external debt, the Treasury Section has in 2016/17 utilised a combination of temporary borrowing, PWLB borrowing for longer periods and the loan facilities provided by the EIB as detailed in 3.5.4 as well as internal cash balances whenever possible. - 3.5.7 The interest rate payable on the Council's long term fixed rate debt has remained consistently below the average of all non-debt free London Boroughs.
 This has been independently verified by CIPFA and is detailed below.
-To provide some context if the Council's long term cost of debt was at the London average an additional £5m would need to be found each year.
-Inevitably interest rates will increase.
-A quarter of a percent increase would cost approximately £100,000 per annum although it must be noted that interest earned would also increase marginally.
+To provide some context if the Council's long term cost of debt was at the London average an additional £6m would need to be found each year.
+Currently the Council can borrow at levels below the average rate, and therefore the cost of new debt and of refinancing debt as it matures lowers the average rate payable.
+The average rate payable is likely to continue to fall until interest rates move to an upward path.